julie-jiang/sudoku/README.md

 # Soduku
-A Soduku solver, checker and generator for Soduku puzzles an any size.
+A Soduku solver, checker and generator for Soduku puzzles of any size.
 Written entirely in c++.

 The rules of Soduku puzzle are well defined: find numbers from 1 to 9 to fill in